alexchenuw/devopslabs/Lab-23/README.md

 ## Lab 23.
 Deploy a static pod to the k8s cluster
 ___

-_At this lab, we will learn how to deploy a pod into k8s cluster node so that it will always be running as a system service_
+_In this lab, we will learn how to deploy a pod into an k8s cluster node so that it will always be running as a system service_

 The three key steps are:
   1. create a yaml file defining your pod